 Yes, eyebags are permanent and they gradually get bigger and more prominent with age.
 It is very common to see uneven or asymmetric eye bags between the two sides.

-People who have eyebags are very concerned about the appearance as eyebags are associated with old age or lack of sleep.
-Getting rid of eyebags is possible by surgery, non-surgical methods or a combination of both surgery and non-surgical methods.
+Addressing eyebags is possible by surgery, non-surgical methods or a combination of both surgery and non-surgical methods.

 Under eye or eye bag creams help to maintain skin health and as a maintenance option following surgery.
 Undereye creams cannot get rid of eyebags.